Vulvovaginitis - overview

 - Discomfort or burning when urinating

-If you have been diagnosed with a yeast infection in the past, you can try treatment with over-the-counter products.
+If you have been diagnosed with a yeast infection in the past and know the symptoms, you can try treatment with over-the-counter products.
 However, if your symptoms do not completely disappear in about a week, contact your health care provider.
 Many other infections have similar symptoms.

-A wet prep (microscopic evaluation of vaginal discharge) is usually done to identify a vaginal infection or overgrowth of yeast or bacteria.
-In some cases, a culture of the vaginal discharge may identify the organism causing the infection.
+A wet prep (examining vaginal discharge under a microscope) is usually done to identify a vaginal infection or overgrowth of yeast or bacteria.
+In some cases, a culture of the vaginal discharge may identify the germ that is causing the infection.

-A biopsy of the irritated area on the vulva may be recommended if there are no signs of infection.
+A biopsy (a test of the tissue) of the irritated area on the vulva may be recommended if there are no signs of infection.

 - Cortisone cream